 If a concern cannot be satisfactorily resolved informally, the formal complaints procedure should be followed.
 It might be necessary to provide further information to ensure the complaint is fully understood, thoroughly investigated and allow for a comprehensive response to be provided.

-Formal complaints are submitted in writing and marked for the attention of the Head of Quality and Compliance, who will assign the Nominate Educator (Marshall Tilden at email@example.com or (914) 345-9463) as responsible for the initial investigation.
+Formal complaints are submitted in writing and marked for the attention of Marshall Tilden III, at email@example.com who will be responsible for the initial investigation.
 When submitting a complaint, the complainant must provide the following:

 - Name, address and contact information